SMByC/scripts/docs/layer_stack.md

 ### Bulk for Landsat

-Make the default (Reflec SR) layer stack for all landsat folders in current directory
+Make the default (Reflec SR) layer stack for all landsat folders (L*) in current directory

 #### How to use